dreamcatcher-tech/network/Inbox/2025-01-04 2018 shared mic system.md

 Must hit the server to get the time before starting.
 When stopping, everyone stops as soon as they get the broadcast message.

 Use the livekit react components as a way to copy out some of their code and use it to do our layouts and things, as well as speaker identification, input selection, and activity.

+A new participant should see the recording status when they join.

+Stop record should stop no matter what.